Ricette di Sicilia

 - 5

-Roll out the dough thinly with a rolling pin and cut into 10–12 cm squares.
+Roll out the dough thinly with a rolling pin and cut into squares about 10-12cm across.

 - 6

-Brush each square with beaten egg white and wrap them around the cannoli moulds.
+Brush each square with beaten egg white and carefully wrap them around cannoli moulds.

 - 7

-Fry the shells in lard or oil until golden, then drain and leave to cool.
+Fry the shells in a mix of lard and oil until golden and crisp, then drain and leave to cool.

 - 8

-Fill the shells with ricotta, dust with vanilla sugar and decorate with candied orange peel.
+Fill the shells with the ricotta cream, dust with vanilla sugar, and garnish with candied orange peel.

 💡 Tips and Variations